 This is a free image resizer tool only for private use.
-If you want to use it at commercial level, you will have to buy a licence.
-The tool is only made of resizing images, and comes with many advanced options.
-It offers step-by-step guide with each process and also have separate tutorials to guide novice users.
+If you want to use it at the commercial level, you will have to buy a license.
+The tool is only made of resizing images and comes with many advanced options.
+It offers a step-by-step guide to each process and also has separate tutorials to guide novice users.

-You can process more than one images and you can resize images using different algorithms like GIMP.
-The tool is great, but its “Paid” version prompts can be a little annoying.
+You can process more than one images, and you can resize images using different algorithms like GIMP.
+The tool is great, but its “Paid” version can be a little annoying.

 The Pro Review From TechReviewPro